NEUBIAS/training-resources/_modules/string_concat.md

 objectives:
   - "Concatenate strings"
-  - "Convert numbers into strings"
 motivation: |
   String is a type of variable that can cotain a combination of characters.
   String concatenation is the operation of joining multiple substrings together to make a bigger one.
   For example concatenating "Hello " and "world!" would result into "Hello world!".
-  You can also combine a string and a number.
-For example concatenating the string "Displaying image ", number 50 and " out of 100" would result into "Displaying image 50 out of 100".
-Furthermore, you may concatenate strings to create paths to the images by concatenating path to the folder and file names.
+  You can also concatenate strings to create paths to the images by concatenating path to the folder and file names.
-  Please note that when concatenating file path and file name you might need to also concatenate a file separator such as / or \ between file path and dile name.
+  Please note that when concatenating file path and file name you might need to also concatenate a file separator such as / or \ between file path and file name.
 Depending on the operating system and the programming language this file separator can be different.
 In the external links, you will find a generic way of adding a file separator in imageJ as an example.

 concept_map: >
   graph TD
     A("Substring 1") --> X("Concatenated string")
     B("Substring 2") --> X
-    C(Number 1) --> X
-    D("...") --> X
+    C("...") --> X
-    E("Substring n") --> X
+    D("Substring n") --> X

 figure: /figures/string_concat.png
 figure_legend: String concatenation.

 activity_preface: |
   - Open a script editor.
-  - Define three variables with values "Hello ", "user number " and 50.
+  - Define three variables with values "Hello ", "user number " and "50".
   - Concatenate the three variables.

 activities: